In the UK, more than 14 million people identify as being disabled or having a learning disability or difficulty (LDD).

 Apprenticeships for All

 During 2018-19, NHS Employers worked closely with 18 NHS organisations, listed below, who applied for the training programme.
-A representative from each trust will learn how to deliver a line manager training programme focused on reflective and interactive training exercises which will then be disseminated to 200 people across their organisation.
-The training will then be rolled out to some sustainability and transformation partnership areas.
+A representative from each trust learnt how to deliver a line manager training programme focused on reflective and interactive training exercises.